-The decision for a birth mother to provide her baby with a better life than what she would be able to offer is enough for her to follow through with allowing her baby to be adopted.
+The decision of a birth mother to provide her baby with a better life than what she would be able to offer is enough for her to follow through with allowing her baby to be adopted.
 It is expected that a birth mother will experience a rollercoaster of emotions during her pregnancy.

 Not only is pregnancy for any woman a more emotional time, but you can also only imagine how it must be for the birth mother knowing she is planning on putting her baby up for adoption.

 Birth mothers do not decide to adopt because they do not feel love for their babies.
 Adoption is an option that makes sense to them and is in the best interest of their baby.